brandur/sorg/content/talks-drafts/passive-safety.md

 # Converging consistency

-Even some committed atomic phases might leave the entire work unit only partially complete.
+Even some committed atomic phases leaves the entirety of the work unit only partially complete.

-Our own services should be idempotent, with clients retrying requests to push work to completion.
+Our own services should be idempotent.
+Clients retry requests to push work to completion.

-Use exponential backoff schedules.
+Use exponential backoff.
 First retry should be soon in case a failure was just an intermittent network problem.
 Last retry should be much later in case a failure was an application bug that takes time to find and fix.

 ???